tamberg/idea/README.md

 when cooking (boiling, baking, ...)
 ```

-> Idea: detect heavy rain, if any window is open, show a warning, in the kitchen.
+> Idea: detect heavy rain, if any window is open, show a warning in the kitchen.